-Restricting Traffic on a State Trunk Highway

-Responsibility Action Region Engineer 1.
-Determine when weather and driving conditions are such that or his designee, and traffic should be restricted on a section of highway, and then local Highway Patrol notify the Highway Patrol Superintendent and the Captain DOT Director of Operations, or their respective designees, of the need for the restriction.
-Highway Patrol/ 2.
-Discuss the current situation and weather conditions.
-SDDOT 3.
-Seek approval of the Governor or his designee for the intended restriction or closure.
-4. If the Governor or his designee are unavailable, the decision will be based on the combined approval of the DOT and the Highway Patrol.
-Director of Operations 5.
-Notify appropriate Federal Highway Administration and SDDOT officials.
+I. I. Restricting Traffic on a State Trunk Highway 1.
+The Region Engineer and Local Highway Patrol Captain will determine when the weather and driving conditions are such that traffic should be restricted on a section of highway, and then notify the Highway Patrol Superintendent and the DOT Director of Operations, or their respective designees, of the need for the restriction.
+2. The Director of Operations and the Highway Patrol Superintendent , or their respective designees, will discuss the current situation and weather conditions then seek the approval of the Secretary of Transportation and Secretary of Public Safety, for the intended restriction or closure. a.
+If the Secretary of Transportation or Secretary of Public Safety, is unavailable, the decision will be based on the combined approval of the SDDOT and the Highway Patrol.
+3. The Director of Operations will notify the Federal Highway Administration (FHWA) and SDDOT officials.
+4. The Highway Patrol will notify affected sheriff's departments and any other local law enforcement as needed in the affected area.

-Highway Patrol

-6. Notify affected sheriff's departments and any other local law enforcement as needed in the affected area.

-Region Engineer

-- 7. Upon agreement to restrict travel on a section of highway, notify the public by one or more of the following actions: - Erect suitable barriers on the highway to restrict or prohibit travel. - Post warnings and notice of the condition of the highway for travel in generally available media outlets. - Post signs directing traffic how to use or not use the highway. - Place warning devices on the highway. - Place flagmen to warn, detour, or direct traffic. - 8.
-If conditions allow, patrol the closure area to ensure that no motorists are stranded within the closure area.
-Knowelable violations of these closures are a Class 2 misdemeanor, punishable by a civil penalty of up to \$1000 and the actual cost of any such rescue, in an amount not to exceed \$10,000.
+- Upon agreement to restrict travel on a section of the highway, the Region Engineer or his/her designee will notify the public by one or more of the following actions: - a.
+Erect suitable barriers, signs, and warning devices on the highway to restrict or prohibit travel and direct traffic. - b.
+Post warnings and notice of the condition of the highway for travel on SDDOT's road reporting system and message boards. - c.
+Coordinate with law enforcement to provide traffic control around a localized incident / accident. - 6.
+If conditions allow, the Highway Patrol, with the support of SDDOT, will patrol the closure area to ensure that no motorists are stranded within the closure area. - 7.
+Department of Public Safety will coordinate the advising of broadcast media and State Radio of the new or discontinued travel restrictions. - 8.
+When the emergency is over and the highway is safe for travel, the Region Engineer will: - a.
+Get concurrence from the Local Highway Patrol Captain to remove travel restrictions. - Remove the restriction, update the condition of the highway on the SDDOT's road reporting system and message boards, and allow traffic to proceed. - c.

-South Dakota Dept. of Public Safety

-9. Coordinate the advising of broadcast media and State Radio of the new or discontinued travel restrictions.

-Region Engineer

-- 10. When the emergency is over and the highway is safe for traffic, remove the restriction and allow traffic to proceed. - 11.
 Inform the Highway Patrol that the highway section has been reopened.

-Related Document
+Related Documents